 - In a big bowl take the spice powder, salt, turmeric powder, ginger garlic paste, lime juice, little oil and mix it.

 - Wash and make 3-5 gashes on each drumstick.
 You can keep the skin or remove it.
 I made it with and without skin and but taste good, though we prefer with skin.

 - Add drumsticks to the spice bowl and rub the spices into it.

 - Let it marinate for at least 30 – 45 minutes or overnight in the refrigerator.
 If refrigerating the chicken, remove it from the fridge ½-1 hour before grilling to bring it to room temperature.

 - Place the rack of the oven in the middle and set the broiler to high.

-- Place the chicken drumsticks on a grill pan, spray PAM Cooking spray on the drumsticks and broil for 10 minutes.
+- Line a grill pan with aluminum foil for easy clean up.
+Place chicken drumsticks on the rack and spray PAM Cooking spray on drumsticks and broil for 10 minutes.

 - Turn the chicken pieces around and broil for another 2-5 minutes until chicken is fully cooked.
 I broiled it for 3 minutes.

 - Check the doneness of the chicken using a thermometer.
 Internal temperature at the thickest part of the chicken should read 165F or when cut, juices from the chicken should run clear.

 - Remove the chicken form the broiler, let the chicken rest for 5-10 minutes before serving.